CarlyG55/Tetris-WorkExperience2022/README.md

 - Add a sensible title and description of your changes, then click "Create pull request"
 - I will then review your changes and either make some comments or approve it:
   - If I make comments, you can make the changes on your branch locally and `git push` to update the code in GitHub
-  - If I approve it, we can merge it into main.
+  - If I approve it, we can merge it into `main`.
 Wahey!